-Nelson is the Chairman of the Board of Trustees of The Breathing Association and serves as a member of the Board's Executive Committee.
-Nelson received the 2012 Carrie Nelson Black Award in recognition of his service to the Association.
+Nelson is the immediate past chair of the Board of Trustees of The Breathing Association and serves as a member of the Board's Executive Committee.
+Nelson received the 2012 and 2018 Carrie Nelson Black Awards in recognition of his service to the Association.
 In the past, Nelson has served as a member of the Board of Advisors for the Columbus Chapter of the National Association of Women Business Owners (NAWBO).

 Honors & Awards

 - The Best Lawyers in America, Columbus Employment Law Management “Lawyer of the Year,” 2017

 - The Best Lawyers in America, Employment Law – Management, 2013-2017, 2019-2020

 - The Best Lawyers in America, Labor Law – Management, 2013-2020